Ceemisawlar/Lita_Capstone_Project/README.md

 This is where I document my capstone project for the Incubator Hub
 ### Project Title: Sales Analysis
 ### Project Overview
+Project Overview For Sales Data

+This dataset contains detailed transactional sales data, offering an in-depth look at customer orders, including product details, regional information, and revenue figures.
+It is well-suited for analyzing sales trends and regional performance, providing valuable insights into revenue drivers and high-demand products.

+Project Overview For Customer Subcription Data

+This dataset offers an in-depth view of customer subscription patterns and revenue, allowing insights into the factors driving these patterns and identifying high-demand subscription types across different customers.

 ### DATA DESCRIPTION FOR SALES DATA
 Column Names and Descriptions